top of page

 They normally include extra tourniquets, eye shield, burning dressing, Decompression Needle, Hemostatic agents.

-Military kits are durable, and designed for use in extreme environments.
-They’re not just about having the tools — they’re built for fast, effective use in life threatening situations.
+Military kits are durable and designed for use in extreme environments.
+They’re not just about having the tools and they’re built for fast, effective use in life-threatening situations.

 gunshot wound trauma kit to stop the bleed